Simple and delicious sweet balls that are popular in the Levant countries (Jordan, Syria, Lebanon, Palestine, and Egypt).

-Awameh is usually eaten with a cup of unsweetened Turkish coffee, but you can also have it on its own or with a cup of tea.
+Awameh is usually eaten with a cup of unsweetened Arabic coffee, but you can also have it on its own or with a cup of tea.

 Mix all ingredients together and let the dough rest.
 Fry small rounded portions in hot frying oil, strain and drop in sugar syrup for a few minutes.
 Strain again and serve these delicious treats.